How to Build A Pole Barn: The Self-Reliant Homeowner’s Complete Guide

 The Build Process, Step by Step (From Dirt to Done)

-- Site Preparation: As mentioned, with no slab, there’s only minimal site prep necessary.
+Here’s a basic rundown of the process for building a pole barn, but be sure to pay particular attention to the instructions from your supplier.- Site Preparation: As mentioned, with no slab, there’s only minimal site prep necessary.
 You might opt to clear the site, leveling the area, and laying gravel, if desired.

 - Set the Poles: Dig post holes below the frost line, usually 3 to 4 feet deep.
 Set the posts plumb and pour concrete footings to secure them.